Kashrut

 Why did the Talmudic rabbis determine that we must wait?

-Rambam explains that meat tends to get stuck in one’s teeth, and if one consumes dairy shortly after eating meat, the two may mix in his mouth (Hilchot Ma’achalot Asurot 9:28).
-Rashi maintains that since meat leaves fatty residue and an aftertaste, time is needed to allow them to dissipate (Chullin 105a).
+The Rambam explains that meat tends to get stuck in one’s teeth, and if one consumes dairy shortly after eating meat, the two may mix in his mouth (Hilchot Ma’achalot Asurot 9:28).
+Rashi maintains that since meat leaves a fatty residue in the mouth, time is needed to allow it to dissipate (Chullin 105a).

 While these reasons do not apply to poultry, waiting was mandated on all types of meat, be it from fowl, livestock or wild beasts.